jfcloutier/karma_system/design_notes/acting.md

   * Execute the plan (a list of actions) at once
 * Else
   * For each directive in the plan
-    * Tell the CA that has a plan for this directive (an umwelt CA of the umwelt CA) to execute it
+    * Tell the CA that has a (sub) plan for this directive (an umwelt CA of the umwelt CA) to execute it
     * Wait for a confirmation message (`executed(Directive)`)
   * Send the parent CA confirmation message that the plan for the received directive was executed